 Shorts and skirts must allow the student to walk safely, sit, bend, ascend and descend stairs without unintended exposure.
 A general guideline is to use one’s longest knuckle length to determine appropriate garment length.

-Shirts and tops: bare backs, stomachs must be covered at all times.
+Shirts and tops must cover backs and stomachs at all times.
 Shoulder straps must be at least 2” wide to be worn without something under or over it.
 Low-cut necklines are not acceptable.
 All pictures and writing on shirts must be appropriate for the school setting.

 Undergarments (bras, underwear, and boxershorts): All undergarments must be completely covered at all times.

-Pants: Pants must be worn properly up at the waist with a belt to prevent them from sagging.
+Pants: Pants must be worn properly up at the waist to prevent pants from sagging.
 Leggings/yoga pants may only be worn with a long and loose fitting shirt that covers the front and back.

-Footwear: State law requires that students wear shoes in all areas of the school building.
+Footwear: State law requires that students wear shoes with hard soles in all areas of the school building.
 Footwear which scuffs or damages floors or is a safety or health hazard is not allowed.

 Accessories: Students will be asked to remove any accessories that could be considered a safety risk.